RiddickC/Elite101PreWork/README.md

 # Elite101PreWork
-Lesson 1: Learning how to use respoitories
+Lesson 1: Learning how to use respoitories.